nettofarah/graphql-query-resolver/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/graphql-query-resolver.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-To run the specs across all supported versions of Rails, check out the repo and follow these steps:
+To run the specs across all supported versions of ActiveRecord, check out the repo and follow these steps:
 ```bash
 $ bundle install
 $ bundle exec appraisal install